-Problem alcohol and drug use can significantly impact physical and mental health and have long-term social impacts, including family break-ups, domestic abuse, unemployment, homelessness and financial problems.
+Problem alcohol and drug use can significantly impact physical and mental health and have longterm social impacts, including family break-ups, domestic abuse, unemployment, homelessness and financial problems.
 There are increased risks of accidents, injuries, violence and antisocial behaviour.

-Standardised rates of alcohol and drug admission for the partnership area are relatively high, with variation in alcohol-related admissions by intermediate geography area.
+Standardised rates of alcohol admission for the partnership area are relatively high, with significant variation in alcohol-related admissions by intermediate geography area.
+Standardised rates for drug-related admissions are significantly lower than in Scotland but are increasing in parallel with the local authority rate.